Welcome to Northside Elementary School!

 DeKalb Middle School- 597-7987

 DeKalb County High School- 597-4094

-3. Activities involving collection, disclosure, or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.
+~the collection, disclosure or use of personal information from students for the purpose of marketing or selling that information.

 These rights transfer from the parents to a student who is 18 years old or an emancipated minor under State law.
 DeKalb County schools perform school-wide or grade-level hearing screening, vision screening, and head checks for lice.
 This is provided as a service to you and your children.
 If you do not wish for this service to be performed on your child, please notify the school by August 31.

 Notification of Rights for Elementary and Secondary Schools: